strimzi/strimzi.github.io/_posts/2023-02-27-opentelemetry.md

 The easiest way to deploy the Jaeger backend on Kubernetes is to use the Jaeger Operator.
 One of the pre-requisites for the latest releases is having the cert-manager already installed as well.

-The cert-manager installation is just about running the following command:
+You can install cert-manager by running the following command:

 ```shell
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.6.3/cert-manager.yaml